quangicttm/recruitment-test/README.md

 - Documentation what the code does and how to run it (in the code)

-- The result of the code should be returned in a new file (not printed in the console - can be a .csv file)
+- The result of the code should be returned in a new file (not printed in the console - can be a .csv file like example-result.csv)

 `Requirements:`